codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/Difference-between-class-and-id-179d.md

 ### 2) id's have a special browser meaning.

-If you put at the end of an url an `#id` the browser will try to scroll the page to that element of the page if it exists.
+If you put at the end of an url an `#id` the browser, when it loads the page, will try to scroll the page to that element of the page if it exists.

 So for example if you have `index.html` with this content :